 1. Each student chooses and works with a scene partner during the semester.
-Scene assignments will be made before the first class-by request or assignment as you choose.
+Scene assignments will be made at the first and second class meeting.
 Scene work must be performed on the day assigned since the scene work is the "text" of that day's class; scene work cannot be rescheduled.
-Scene work should be off-book.
+Scene work must be off-book.